 Customer: American Sportswear—Tommy Hilfiger/Calvin Klein

-Project: Warehouse management automation for a DC serving wholesale and retail operations for the entire Latin American region
+Project: Provide warehouse management automation for a DC in Panama serving wholesale & retail operation for the entire Latin American region

 Solutions/Services: LogFire Cloud-based Inventory & Warehouse Management

-Business Impact: The solution was successfully implemented for the primary DC in the Panama FTZ to serve the Latin America, Central America, and Caribbean wholesale and retail channels for Tommy Hilfiger, which led to the addition of all of Calvin Klein.
+Business Impact: Successfully implemented for primary DC in Panama FTZ to serve the Latin America, Central America, and Caribbean wholesale and retail channels for Tommy Hilfiger.
+Has led to the addition of all of Calvin Klein.

 Enabler: Logility (Atlanta, www.logility.com)

 Project: Align production planning with resources, improve agility to respond to increased supply chain complexities, consistent long-term plan for raw materials